What type of property ownership exists in Fiji?

 How can we furnish the property?

-If the property is in the hotel rental pool, furnishings and fittings as they will need to meet the requirements for commercial operations.
+If the property is in the hotel rental pool, there will be specific requirements for furnishings and fittings as they will need to meet the requirements for commercial operations.
 This will be discussed with you during the design process.
 VBFL can provide interior design and furniture, fixtures and fittings packages saving cost, time and hassle.

 Can you recommend a type of boat and golf cart?